dainst/idai-field/README.md

 ### E2E - Testing

+Note that provision of config files (see [here](#configuration)) is a precodition for beeing able to run and e2e tes the application successfully .
+Also other configurations may work too, the .template suffixed files below src/main/config are the ones proven to work.

-Note that, asides from the existence of config files (see [here](#configuration)), a prior build is necessary for the e2e tests to work.
-So make sure you build the source using one of the following two commands.
+Asides from that, a prior build is necessary for the e2e tests to work.
+Make sure you build the source using one of the following two commands.
 While the first one builds and tests, the second one can be used to skip testing.

 ```
 npm test
-npm run build
+npm run build (used only when skipping the tests is necessary)
 ```

 For starting end to end testing,